-The Department of History meets the challenges of funding graduate education by supporting its students with Graduate Teaching fellowships, a variety of internal scholarships and awards, university-wide fellowships, grants and prizes, and competitive external scholarships and awards.
+The Department of History meets the challenges of funding graduate education by supporting its students with Graduate Employee appointments; a variety of internal awards; and university-wide fellowships, grants, and prizes.
+Many students also earn competitive external scholarships and awards.
+For more detailed information, please consult the History Department’s Graduate Student Handbook.

-Graduate Teaching Fellowships.
-The major form of funding for newly admitted graduate students is the Graduate Teaching Fellowship (GTF).
-GTFs are awarded on a competitive basis to both M.A. and Ph.D. students, based on academic merit, without regard to financial need.
-GTF Application forms are available online.
-Note: if you are filling out an online admissions application and answer the GTF questions, a separate GTF application is not required.
+Graduate Employee Awards.
+The major form of funding for newly admitted graduate students is the Graduate Employee (GE) award.
+GEs are awarded on a competitive basis to both M.A. and Ph.D. students, based on academic merit, without regard to financial need.
+No separate application is required.
+Simply answer the GE questions on the online admissions application.

-Each GTF award includes a tuition waiver, a stipend, and health insurance benefits.
+Each GE award includes a tuition waiver, a stipend, and health insurance benefits.

 - The stipend is paid to students on a monthly basis.
 Stipend amounts are competitive, at rates determined in part by the contract negotiated by the union, the Graduate Teaching Fellows Federation (GTFF).

-- Graduate Teaching Fellows also receive excellent health insurance benefits for themselves and, at a subsidized rate, for family members, based in part on the terms negotiated in the GTFF contract.
+- Graduate Employees also receive excellent health insurance benefits for themselves and, at a subsidized rate, for family members, based in part on the terms negotiated in the GTFF contract.

 Teaching Duties.
-In the History Department, the duties of a GTF usually take one of the following forms:
+In the History Department, the duties of a GE usually take one of the following forms:

 - Leading two discussion sections (of up to 25 students each), evaluating the written work (papers and exams) in a large lower-division lecture course (e.g., surveys in United States History, World History, or Western Civilization), and generally assisting the supervising instructor.

-- Evaluating the written work (papers and exams) (for up to 85 students) in a large lower- or upper-division lecture course without discussion sections (e.g., specialized or advanced surveys, including Latin American History, U.S. Women’s History, African American History, and War and the Modern World) and generally assisting the supervising instructor.
+- Evaluating the written work (papers and exams) (for up to 85 students) in a large lower- or upper-division lecture course without discussion sections (e.g., specialized or advanced surveys, including Latin American History, U.S. Women’s History, African American History, Food in World History, and War and the Modern World) and generally assisting the supervising instructor.

 Graduate Teaching Fellows Federation (GTFF).
-The University of Oregon is proud to have been one of the first universities in the country in which Graduate Teaching Fellows were unionized.
-Since 1977, our GTFs have been represented by the GTFF.
-In addition to the benefits listed above, union representation means that the teaching duties of GTFs are regulated by agreements negotiated between the GTFF and the University.
+The University of Oregon is proud to have been one of the first universities in the country in which Graduate Employees were unionized.
+Since 1977, our GEs (originally called Graduate Teaching Fellows) have been represented by the GTFF.
+In addition to the benefits listed above, union representation means that the teaching duties of GEs are regulated by agreements negotiated between the GTFF and the University.

 Length of the Award.
-Once a student has been awarded a GTF, the History Department’s policy is normally to offer two years of support at the M.A. level and four years at the Ph.D. level, assuming that several conditions are met.
-These include satisfactory progress toward the degree, satisfactory performance as a teaching fellow, and the absence of unanticipated budget disasters.
+Once a student has been awarded a GE appointment, the History Department’s policy is normally to offer two years of support at the M.A. level and four to five years at the Ph.D. level (depending on whether the recipient enters with a B.A. or an M.A.), assuming that several conditions are met.
+These include satisfactory progress toward the degree, satisfactory performance as a teaching assistant, and the absence of unanticipated budget disasters.

-GTFs in other departments.
-Students who are not awarded GTFs in History or who are placed on the waiting list for History GTFs are encouraged to apply for GTFs in other UO departments and programs.
-Deadlines and requirements vary; the History Department Graduate Secretary sends additional information to students in this category after all History GTFs have been awarded each year.
+GE positions in other departments.
+Students who are not awarded GEs in History or who are placed on the waiting list for History GEs are encouraged to apply for GE positions in other UO departments and programs.
+Deadlines and requirements vary; the History Department Graduate Coordinator sends additional information to students in this category after all History GEs have been awarded each year.
+Additionally, many history graduate students accept appointments as GEs in other departments once their history funding has expired or to extend their period of guaranteed funding.

 History Department Travel and Research Funds.
 History graduate students are eligible to apply for departmental funds to support travel and research.
-Funds (a maximum of $300 per student annually) are dispensed on a first-come, first-served basis for worthy proposals, including travel to research conferences (an annual maximum of $250), or travel for research or other professional advancement.
-For the past several years, the History Department has been able to send 3-4 students a year on major summer research trips.
-Summer research grants are competitive, and students must submit a research proposal, budget, and letter of recommendation from their major advisor to be eligible for consideration.
+Funds (a maximum of $300 per student annually) are dispensed on a first-come, first-served basis for travel to present research at professional conferences, or for research or other professional advancement.
+The department also offers up to $3,000 for summer research travel for dissertations and theses.
+Summer research grants are competitive, and doctoral students who have advanced to candidacy receive priority.
+Students must submit a research proposal, budget, and letter of recommendation from their major advisor to be eligible for consideration.

 UO Travel and Research Funds.
-In addition to the funds available in the History Department, there are other UO sources of support for graduate student travel and research, including the Graduate School (small grants to reimburse travel and research expenses associated with thesis or dissertation work), the Center for the Study of Women and Society (CSWS) (grants for research on women and gender topics), the Oregon Humanities Center (graduate research fellowship), and the Wayne Morse Center for Law and Politics (dissertation fellowship).
+In addition to the funds available in the History Department, several UO centers support graduate student travel and research, including the Graduate School (grants for international travel for “Special Opps” research presentations, innovative summer research opportunities), the Center for Asian and Pacific Studies (CAPS) (grants to support travel for conference presentations on Asian and Pacific Studies topics), the Center for the Study of Women and Society (CSWS) (grants for research on women and gender topics), the Center for Latino/a and Latin American Studies (CLLAS) (grants for conference travel and early-stage research pertaining to Latinx and Latin American topics), the Global Oregon Initiative (GSI) (grants to support international research), the Oregon Humanities Center (graduate research fellowship), and the Wayne Morse Center for Law and Politics (grants for research related to public policy).
 Please see their websites for details:

 - UO Graduate School